 For those actively hiring in-demand talent, employee referrals—long established among the top sources of quality hires—should be playing an even bigger role in your talent acquisition strategy today.
-Quit rates already fell significantly this spring based on data from the Bureau of Labor Statistics, providing strong evidence that employed workers are extremely hesitant to make a job change during the pandemic.
+Quit rates have fallen significantly based on data from the Bureau of Labor Statistics, providing strong evidence that employed workers are extremely hesitant to make a job change.

 Fortunately, employee referral programs are well suited to solve this challenge because, by leveraging the influence family members, friends and colleagues have on candidates, recruiters will increase their odds that those offered a role will accept.

 Traditionally, the administrative aspects associated with employee referral programs were often to blame for lackluster results.
 However, with the right recruiting technology in place, talent acquisition teams are able to automate essential features and functions of the program, allowing the technology to do the heavy lifting and make sure that referrals serve as a continued source of exceptional talent during turbulent times.

 Before exploring our five GR8 tech tips in detail, it’s important to recognize that you won’t be held back by the inability to offer cash rewards or other costly giveaways.
 Employees cite intrinsic motivations such as helping their friends and their organizations more often than they do cash bonuses and other rewards.
 So, while you can certainly automate rewards fulfillment if you do offer these kinds of incentives, remember that most employees don’t need them in order to refer great talent.

 With that in mind, here are five ways your recruiting software can give your ERP the boost it needs to attract exceptional talent: